-Another New Orleans-class image was presumably first shown by Mike Okuda on a convention and has been retouched in the course of its dissemination, now sporting a black and blue star background.
-The best image of a New Orleans-class ship so far was featured in the Japanese book Star Trek Mechanics.
+Another New Orleans-class image was presumably first shown by Mike Okuda at a convention and has been retouched in the course of its dissemination, now sporting a black and blue star background.
+A photo of the ventral side of a New Orleans-class ship appeared in the Japanese book Star Trek Mechanics.

-All reference images doubtlessly prove that a Galaxy-class saucer, engineering hull and nacelles form the basis for the New Orleans-class model.
-It would have been easier to modify the 1/2500 scale model whose surface is mostly flat, as it has been done for the Cheyenne class too.
-The relatively good detailing, however, of the phaser strips, windows and escape pods (image) insinuates that the model uses parts of the 1/1400 AMT/Ertl Enterprise-D. This has recently been confirmed by Ed Miarecki.
-A lot of differences to the Galaxy become obvious when we further study the reference images.
-First of all it is obvious that the windows and lifeboats have been modified so as to suggest the New Orleans class is a significantly smaller ship than the Galaxy class.
+The reference images prove that a Galaxy-class saucer, engineering hull and nacelles form the basis for the New Orleans-class model.
+It would have been easier to modify the 1/2500 scale model, whose surface is mostly flat, as it has been done for the Cheyenne class too.
+The relatively good detailing, however, of the phaser strips, windows and escape pods insinuates that the model uses parts of the 1/1400 AMT/Ertl Enterprise-D. This has been confirmed by Ed Miarecki.
+A lot of differences to the Galaxy become obvious as we further study the reference images.
+First of all, it is obvious that the windows and lifeboats have been modified so as to suggest the New Orleans class is a significantly smaller ship than the Galaxy class.
 Generally, two decks were combined to one.
 This allows a first estimation of the ship's length which would be around 320m, half as long as a Galaxy class.

 The New Orleans class sports two additional pods on the top of the saucer and one pod underneath the engineering hull.
-It is in dispute among fans whether these pods are supposed to hold auxiliary warp engines, photon torpedo tubes, sensor arrays or even shuttlebays, but this has to be clarified by the starship designer, provided they are intentional design elements at all.
-Considering the text marker nacelles of the Cheyenne class, the pods are apparently made of text markers (most probably from Schwan Stabilo) likewise, which would work perfectly with the 1/1400 Galaxy model kit.
+These pods may hold auxiliary warp engines, photon torpedo tubes, sensor arrays or even shuttlebays, but it is not evident whether they were included for a specific purpose, other than making the design look different than a Galaxy class.
+Just like the nacelles of the Cheyenne class too, the pods were created from text markers (Schwan Stabilo in this case).

-Since the model is based on the 1/1400 scale Enterprise-D, the comparably larger bridge is probably a custom-made part.
-Note that deck 1 is just an ellipsoid (image), much less detailed than that of a Galaxy class at the correct scale.
+Since the model is based on the 1/1400 scale Enterprise-D, the comparably larger bridge is probably a custom-made part because there is no Enterprise-D kit of a still larger scale.
+Note that deck 1 is just an ellipsoid, much less detailed than that of a Galaxy class at the correct scale.
 Nevertheless, the shape of the bridge module, including deck 2, clearly indicates that it is supposed to be the Galaxy-type module.
 This will be the basis of my final size estimation.

 The top views of the New Orleans class do not look much different from those of the Galaxy class, except for the mentioned detail changes.
-In contrast, the two bottom views in (image 1, image 2) show that, compared to the Galaxy class, the engineering hull is much closer to the saucer.
+In contrast, the two bottom views from the Encyclopedia II and Star Trek Mechanics show that, compared to the Galaxy class, the engineering hull is much closer to the saucer.
 This can only have been accomplished with a shortened neck.
 I assume that the lower end of the Galaxy neck has been cut off, and the center impulse engine attached again.
-The engineering hull has been significantly extended, either with a custom-made piece or a combination of two hull parts and lots of putty.
-This is confirmed by the existence of two phaser strips (image), one originally belonging to the forward and one to the backward hull piece.
+Also, the engineering hull was significantly extended, either with a custom-made piece or a combination of two hull parts and lots of putty.
+This is confirmed by the existence of two phaser strips on the ventral side, one originally belonging to the forward and one to the backward hull piece.
 It also becomes obvious in a comparison of the top and the bottom views.
 The engineering hull front end is right beneath the saucer center, while its rear end is in the same place as it is on the Galaxy-class model.
 Moreover, the rear end has been modified and the undercut covered.

-2. The nacelles of the damaged Kyushu model are apparently not as long as those of the intact models.
+- The nacelles of the damaged Kyushu model are apparently not as long as those of the intact models.
 Nevertheless, these images can prove my assumption as well.
-The complete Bussard collector section (front tip) of the starboard nacelle is missing (image), and the rest of the nacelle alone is as long as a complete Galaxy-class nacelle, unless the image was falsified when it was first retouched.
+The complete Bussard collector section (front tip) of the starboard nacelle is missing, and the rest of the nacelle alone is as long as a complete Galaxy-class nacelle, unless the image was modified accordingly when it was first retouched.
 The port nacelle, on the other hand, is lacking the rear end, and the rest has about the same proportions as a Galaxy-class saucer viewed from the same angle.

-5. My reconstructed top view, based on the assumption that a second nacelle aft end has been attached, results in exactly the appearance of the nacelles as best seen here.
+- My reconstructed top view, based on the assumption that a second nacelle aft end has been attached, results in exactly the appearance of the nacelles as best seen on the image from the convention.
 This cannot be a coincidence.

 One observation is that, unlike we assumed so far, the single lower pod is not directly affixed to the engineering hull, but with a distance of about the pod height itself.
 It also becomes obvious that, as seen from the side, the nacelle pylons are sloped backward and not exactly vertical.
 This is already corrected in my above side view schematic.